Drawn by wildebeest, tourists pour into Kenya despite possible poll violence

 Opposition leader Raila Odinga, whose rejection of the outcome of the 2007 poll sparked serious ethnic clashes, also challenged the election of President Uhuru Kenyatta in 2013 but accepted the court's decision to uphold the result.

-"So far we have carried ourselves in a respectable and civilised manner," said Mohamed Hersi, chairman of the Kenya Tourism Federation (KTF), an umbrella association of hoteliers, tour operators and airlines.
+"So far we have carried ourselves in a respectable and civilized manner," said Mohamed Hersi, chairman of the Kenya Tourism Federation (KTF), an umbrella association of hoteliers, tour operators and airlines.

 Federation members were reporting healthy bookings, with inland safaris faring particularly well.